dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 ### Using the settings templates

-DBR offers several preset templates for different popular scenarios.
+Dynamsoft barcode reader offers several preset templates for different popular scenarios.
 To prioritize speed over accuracy, then you will want to use one of the speed templates, choosing the corresponding template for images or video, respectively.
 And vice versa if you're looking to prioritize read rate and accuracy over speed.
 For the full set of templates, please refer to [`EnumPresetTemplate`](../api-reference/enum-dbr-preset-template.md).
 Here is a quick example:

 ```js
 componentDidMount() {